sovannara-hak/sovannara-hak.github.com/pages/webgl-demo/demo01.md

 ### WebGL Demos 01:

-This page illustrates some demos in WebGL.
+Those pages illustrate some mini-tests I wrote in order to learn WebGL.
-Simple use of shader to draw a simple shape.

 #### Shaders:

+Simple use of shaders to draw a simple shape.

 <p>
 <div class="row">